remotework1/LavondaTalbertIT1025/Lab4/readme.md

 ##### i.
 This design is related to the Affiliate Marketing business I am training for.
 I want to create a relatable image for consumers who trust what they see.
 It took seven layers to create this logo.

 ##### ii.
 The file size is 355,420 bytes and the default application is Adobe Illustrator CS6.
 A few browsers will also open the file such as Firefox, Chrome, and Safari.

+### Conclusion

+##### In this module the student learned the inner workings of the operating system, Python IDLE and new programming language.
+Along with learning the graphics and its components, students learned how to apply it other areas of the IT industry.
+At the end of the chapter, programming and graphic files that will highlight their work for potential employers.